 Interview? yes, interview.
 If you passed into the interview stage, then you had better come.
 Having an interview will far increase your possibility to be accepted.
 Thus, come and join to the interview.
 Especially if the interview place is close to your recent living area.

-If for some reason, you could not join the interview (e.g. you are living in the different country), then you had better contact professor and ask him to have Skype session. in this case, if you are a strong candidate, the professor would not hesitate to give you a Skype session.
+If for some reason, you could not join the interview (e.g. you are living in a different country), then you had better contact professor and ask him to have a Skype session. in this case, if you are a strong candidate, the professor would not hesitate to give you a Skype session.

 Be proactive for your final status.

 I have to admit that this is a pain point for many Korean professors recruitment.
-They only inform successful candidates and not informing the others.
+They only inform successful candidates and not informing others.
 Even though we could not generalize all Korean professor to do this, but you still need to be aware of this situation.
 The best choice is to ask Professor himself whether you have passed or not.

 If there is a contact person other than the professor’s name in the vacancy advertisement, I would like to suggest you contact him/her.
 I do believe that he/she is the most knowledgeable person regarding to the recruitment result.